Place George-V: Restoration

 On March 12, 2021, the Government of Canada unveiled the redevelopment concept for Place George-V.

-Following a call for tenders, we have awarded a fit-up contract valued at approximately $6,4 million (taxes included) to SAHO Construction Inc., who will perform the restoration of Place George-V.
+Following a call for tenders, we awarded a fit-up contract valued at approximately $6.4 million (taxes included) to SAHO Construction Inc. to perform the restoration of Place George-V.

-A groundbreaking ceremony to launch the redevelopment work has taken place on May 27, 2022.
+A groundbreaking ceremony to launch the redevelopment work took place on May 27, 2022.

-The restoration of Place George-V will be completed in 2023.
-The site will once again be accessible to all starting in July 2023.
+The restoration of Place George-V was completed in 2023.
+The site has been accessible to all since summer 2023.

-Place George-V will offer a large plaza, partly grassed and partly paved.
-It will be better suited for large public events.
+Place George-V offers a large plaza, partly grassed and partly paved.
+It is better suited for large public events.

-A commemorative pedestrian walkway will facilitate movement between the various sites surrounding Place George-V. In the centre of this walkway, there will be 4 commemorative monuments that are currently spread out on the property.
-Residents will also be able to use the street furniture that will be installed on the site.
+A commemorative pedestrian walkway facilitates movement between the various sites surrounding Place George-V. In the centre of this walkway, there are 4 commemorative monuments that were previously spread out on the property.
+Residents are also able to use the street furniture installed on the site.

 Click on the image to view a larger version.